adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 8. They have insufficient contrast

-Placeholder text is low contrast.
-So low that people with vision impairments will struggle to read it.
+Placeholder text has a lower contrast to help users realise it's not a value.
+Some people will struggle to read the text due to the lack of contrast.

 ## 9. Screen readers may not announce them

 Placeholders may not be read out by screen readers which is the visual equivalent of a blank box.
-Labels are *always* read out.

 ## 10. The hit area is reduced

-Clicking or tapping a label puts the field into focus.
-This is particularly helpful for people with fine motor skill impairments.
-If there is a missing label it's harder to select the field.
+Clicking a label moves the focus to the field.
+This is helpful to everyone but even moreso to people with fine motor skill impairments.
+Fields with the label and hint outside, increases the size of the hit area.

 <div class="image">
 	<figure>